 - Consider how flexible your schedule is.
 If you're working or studying full-time, you may benefit from the convenience of an online course.
 But if you have time to take 4 weeks off to travel, then an in-person course could be a worthwhile option!

 - The cost of a TEFL certification can vary greatly depending on the type and level of the course, as well the number of hours you want to be certified for.
 If you opt for an in-person course, you'll likely also have to cover travel expenses such as flights, housing, and your daily spendings.

 - Regardless of whether you take an in-person or virtual course, it's important that you pick a TEFL program that offers plenty of support and real teaching practice.

-Getting a TEFL certification is a surefire way to boost your employability as an English teacher overseas!
-TEFL gives you the knowledge and confidence to start a career as an ESL teacher even if you are new and inexperienced.
-It can be confusing to decide what type of course to take since there are so many options out there.
+Obtaining your TEFL certification is a great way to boost your employability as an English teacher overseas!
+Enrolling in a TEFL course can give you the knowledge and confidence to start a career as an ESL teacher, even if you are new and inexperienced.

 What is your budget for a TEFL certification?